dsc-courses/dsc80-2024-ss2/syllabus.md

 grade.
 If you choose to opt out, discussion will be worth 0%, and your midterm and final exam grade will each be worth 2.5% more.

-In each discussion, the TA will prepare a worksheet of exam questions.
+In each discussion, the tutors will prepare a worksheet of exam questions.
 You will receive credit for discussion for a particular week if you attend the discussion in person and complete the worksheet.
 Attending at least 8 discussions during the 10-week quarter will earn full credit for discussion.

 ### Labs

-There will be **9 lab assignments** due weekly throughout the quarter.
+There will be **9 lab assignments** due twice weekly throughout the quarter.
 Each lab assignment will consist of a mixture of coding and free response questions.
 Coding questions will ask you to fill in the body of a function.
 Public tests are usually provided so that you can make sure that you\'re on the right track